{{org_field_logo}}

 All financial transactions involving service users must be:

-- Transparent and accountable – Every transaction must be recorded and verifiable.
+- Transparent and accountable – Every transaction must be recorded contemporaneously in the individual’s financial record (paper or electronic) and be supported by an original receipt or other documentary evidence.

-- Authorised and documented – Any purchase made on behalf of the service user must be agreed upon in advance.
+- Authorised and documented – Any purchase made on behalf of a service user must be agreed in advance with the service user (where they have capacity) or with their attorney/deputy/representative, and clearly documented in the care plan and financial records.

 7. Prevention of Financial Abuse